mahatab-uddin-shuvo/project-management-system/README.md

 ### 9 Create a user and role and SuperAdmin role assign to user for run this seeder file in your command line
     php artisan db:seed --class=DatabaseSeeder

+### 10 Your login credentials and api route
+    url: YOUR_BASE_URL/api/login
     email: admin@admin.com
     password: 123456
-    url: YOUR_BASE_URL/api/login

-### 10 after login this user then hit this route, then all api permission name save in database
+### 11 after login this user then hit this route, then all api permission name save in database
     YOUR_BASE_URL/api/permission/sync-route-to-permission

-### 11 npm install
+### 12 npm install

-### 12 when you use websocket, those command run for realtime data fetching
+### 13 when you use websocket, those command run for realtime data fetching
+    php artisan reverb:start

+### 14 Queue run for websocket
     php artisan queue:work

-    php artisan reverb:start